-- 3. Contracts will be developed based on successful applications and submitted for final approval.
-These contracts will be sent via email to successful applicants for signature and must be returned to the Cabinet for Health and Family Services to be fully executed. - 4.
-Any grant recipient that is not making satisfactory progress toward meeting grant objectives, as determined by the Board, shall be notified in writing that objectives are not being met.
-The grant recipient shall submit to the Board within thirty (30) days of receiving the notice a corrective action plan addressing the objectives that are not being met; and reimburse the Board for grant funds received to date if the corrective action plan is not implemented. - 5.
-CHFS Institutional Review Board (IRB) approval and organizational/institutional IRB approval, when appropriate, is required prior to project implementation for research projects and should be conducted simultaneously to expedite the approval timeline. - 6.
-If you have further questions, please call the Kentucky Department for Public Health, Division of Prevention and Quality Improvement, Chronic Disease Prevention Branch at 502-564-7996 extension 4441. - 7.
+- 6. A conflict of interest disclosure shall be submitted by successful applicants and approved by the KPCRTF Board by May 1, 2023; - 7.
+Any grant recipient that is not making satisfactory progress toward meeting grant objectives shall be notified in writing that objectives are not being met.
+The grant recipient shall submit within thirty (30) days of receiving the notice a corrective action plan addressing the objectives that are not being met; and reimburse CHFS for grant funds received to date if the corrective action plan is not implemented. - 8.
 Grantees are responsible for notifying the Chronic Disease Prevention Branch with changes in grantee information including contact information.
-If any changes occur to address, email, phone number, contact name, etc...it is the grantees responsibility to inform the Board of this change within ten (10) business days of the change.
+If any changes occur to address, email, phone number, contact name, etc...it is the grantees responsibility to inform CHFS of this change within ten (10) business days of the change.